 It’s a trend these days for moms, celebrities and otherwise, to post photos of their honest postpartum bodies on social media.
 One thing we don’t hear much about is what it’s like to have a postpartum body — but no baby.

-Jessica McCoy, a 27-year old mom from Missouri, knows that heartbreaking experience well and now she’s sharing it in hopes that it will bring comfort to other moms going through it.
+Jessica McCoy knows that heartbreaking experience well, and shared a photo of her body after child loss in hopes that it would bring comfort to other moms going through similar situations.

-McCoy posted a photo of her postpartum body on Instagram this week.
+Like many moms, McCoy posted a photo of her postpartum body on Instagram.
 The difference between her and other moms sharing postpartum pics is that she’s missing her baby girl.

 View this post on Instagram